tituschewxj/tp/docs/DeveloperGuide.md

 <span class="semi-bold">MSS</span>

-1. User requests to unmark attendance for a student by providing the student's NUSNet ID.
+1. User requests to unmark attendance for a student by providing the student's NUSNet ID and week number to unmark the attendance for.

+2. TAPro unmarks the attendance for the student for the specified week.

    Use case ends.

+<span class="semi-bold">Extensions</span>

+* 2a.
+No such student exists.

+    * 2a1.
+TAPro shows an error message.

+    * Use case ends.

+* 2b.
+Week number is invalid.

+    * 2b1.
+TAPro shows an error message.

+    * Use case ends.

 </box>